ornldaac/Airborne_CO2/ESA_CO2_demo.md

 # Data from a mixture of flights

-Since flight lines were flown repeatedly, a spatial subset from the entire data set may include a confusing mixture of data from multiple flight lines and dates.
+Since flight lines were flown repeatedly, a spatial subset from the entire dataset may include a confusing mixture of data from multiple flight lines and dates.

-First, start over with the full data set, restore the dataframe from the backup copy created early in this exercise.
+First, start over with the full dataset, restore the dataframe from the backup copy created early in this exercise.

 ```r